 Now both of these stories which marked the first appearance of the Master after a long absence provoked extreme outrage from both the fans and mainstream audiences for many reasons.

 In the Deadly Assassins case it provoked outrage among mainstream audiences for its violent content, whilst fans were angry at the way it rewrote certain aspects of Gallifreyan lore.
-Death in Heaven meanwhile provoked outrage due its controversial ideas about the dead still being aware and able to feel pain, from mainstream audiences.
-Whilst fans generally hated what it did to the Master and the Brigadier.
+Death in Heaven meanwhile provoked outrage from mainstream audiences, due its controversial ideas about the dead still being aware and able to feel pain, whilst fans generally hated what it did to the Master and the Brigadier.

 Obviously I despise Dark Water/Death in Heaven.
 In my opinion its the worst Doctor Who story ever made.
 It turns the Master into a kinky Mary Poppins, the Brigadier into a Zombie Iron man, and it panders to third wave feminism as much as Ghostbusters 2016.